dario-anastasio/HBSS_Cont/README.md

 ## Citation

-If you use **HBSS_Cont** in academic work, please cite:
+If you use **HBSS_Cont** in academic work, please cite the following paper, which provides methodological description of the method:

-D. Anastasio, S. Marchesiello, Nonlinear frequency response curves estimation and stability analysis of randomly excited systems in the subspace framework, Nonlinear Dynamics, 2023. doi: https://doi.org/10.1007/s11071-023-08280-6
+**D. Anastasio, S. Marchesiello,** *Nonlinear frequency response curves estimation and stability analysis of randomly excited systems in the subspace framework.* **Nonlinear Dynamics**,  2023.
+DOI: [10.1007/s11071-023-08280-6](https://doi.org/10.1007/s11071-023-08280-6)

 ---

 ## References

+The methodology implemented in this toolbox has been adopted and discussed in:

-[1] D. Anastasio, S. Marchesiello, Nonlinear frequency response curves estimation and stability analysis of randomly excited systems in the subspace framework, Nonlinear Dynamics, 2023. doi: https://doi.org/10.1007/s11071-023-08280-6
+[1] D. Anastasio, S. Marchesiello, *Nonlinear frequency response curves estimation and stability analysis of randomly excited systems in the subspace framework*, Nonlinear Dynamics, 2023.
+DOI: [10.1007/s11071-023-08280-6](https://doi.org/10.1007/s11071-023-08280-6)

+[2] D. Anastasio, S. Marchesiello, G. Kerschen, *Estimation of the periodic solutions of geometrically nonlinear structures by broadband excitation*, Proceedings of ISMA2024.
+[Link](http://past.isma-isaac.be/downloads/isma2024/proceedings/Contribution_417_proceeding_3.pdf)

+[3] D. Anastasio, G. Raze, G. Kerschen, *Frequency-domain system identification of nonlinear structures using experimental continuation data*, Journal of Vibration and Control, 2025.
+DOI: [10.1177/10775463251405337](https://doi.org/10.1177/10775463251405337)

+[4] D. Anastasio, G. Raze, S. Marchesiello, G. Kerschen, *Identification of primary and secondary resonances: experimental continuation and broadband data-based modeling*, Nonlinear Dynamics, 2026.DOI: [10.1007/s11071-025-11940-4](https://doi.org/10.1007/s11071-025-11940-4)